Welcome To Ipoh Campus

 Without doubt, the learning journey at Fairview builds confidence and character - important elements in our programme apart from honing leadership qualities.

-Community, service and action are part and parcel of the learning process where students play an active part throughout the year.
+Community, and service and action are part and parcel of the learning process where students play an active part throughout the year.
 From recycling activities to service to the poor and less fortunate, our students initiate programmes for this cause.
 Parents volunteer for various activities and are the prime contributors working together with the school to make the learning journey of our students meaningful and rich.

 The Subjects :